jeffskinnerbox/blog/content/ideas/picking-a-cad-package.md

 * **$fn is usually 0.** When this variable has a value greater than zero, the other two variables are ignored and full circle is rendered using this number of fragments.
 The default value is 0.

-## OpenSCAD Documentation & Tutorals
+## OpenSCAD Documentation & Tutorials

 Documentation